weiserlab/ambuj/stico.md

 ## Vision

-The project aims to develop sticker form-factor computers that are equipped with sensors, processor(s), energy storage and long-range wireless capabilities, together with a framework to support STICORS in large numbers.
+The project aims to develop sticker form-factor computers that are equipped with sensors, processor(s), energy storage, input/output mechanisms and long-range wireless capabilities, together with a framework to support STICORS in large numbers.
 STICORs would be everlasting, perform complex computations, store data on-board (such as image sensor data), and also communicate over long distances.
 Furthermore, STICORS will be privacy-preserving and secure.

-There is a complex engineering component to this project.
-This project also requires convergence of several engineering fields, including electronics, communication, computer science, and materials science.
-Currently, STICORS' vision is not feasible, and several scientific breakthroughs are necessary.
+STICORS is a research project with a complex engineering component.
+This project requires convergence of several engineering fields, including electronics, communication, computer science, and materials science.
+Currently, STICORS' vision is not feasible, and several scientific breakthroughs are necessary, and is also the focus of this project.

 We are targetting following parameters for STICORS computers: